MEDICARE ADVANTAGE HAS BETTER BENEFITS

 Let’s make the next set of Five-Star Celebrations something that we all support and enjoy.

-The cold-hearted bureaucrats can end up with warm hearts if we help them think in terms of real people — and the ideologically rigid opponents can have open arms towards optimal support if we show them that our best path to universal coverage is universally competent care.
+The cold-hearted bureaucrats can end up with warm hearts if we help them think in terms of real people — and the ideologically rigid opponents can have open arms toward optimal support if we show them that our best path to universal coverage is universally competent care.